funcf/hello-protected/README.md

 # hello-protected

 A simple example app that runs on Cloud Foundry serving a protected JSON file using the Staticfile Buildpack.
+In addition this example shows how to set CORS and HSTS headers to get this data from any app forcing HTTPS.

 **Usage:** `cf push protected`